I’m coming up empty.

 - Do this Bible study with your eating issues in mind: Working with God on Your Goal.

-- Write the answers to the questions below in your journal.
+- Write the answers to the questions at the bottom of this blog post in your journal.
 Take some time and really think through the answers.

 P.S.
 If anyone wants to share their goals for the renewing of the mind or boundaries in the comments, it would be fun to hear what everyone’s doing!